eNMS-automation/eNMS/docs/services/default_services.rst

       - ``Credentials`` Choose between device credentials from the inventory or user credentials (login credentials for the eNMS user) when connecting to each device.
   - ``Specific``
       - ``Command`` CLI command to send to the device
-      - ``content_match`` expected response string to receive back (if any).
-Multi-line strings are supported.
-If no content_match is provided, the command will succeed if the connection was successfully made and command executed.
-      - ``content_match_regex`` Enables regex parsing in the content_match field if checked; otherwise, content_match is expected to be literal string match.
       - ``conversion_method`` Whether the response text should be considered just text, or should it try to convert to XML or JSON.
 Converting to JSON allows for using the Dictionary Match by providing a dictionary {"key1":"value1", "key2":"value2"} and and choosing Validation Match by dictionary equality (exact match) or inclusion (contains).
       - ``Validation Method``: ``Text match``, ``dictionary Equality`` or ``dictionary Inclusion``.
 Text match means that the result is converted into a string, and eNMS can check (via ``content_match`` / ``content_match_regex``) whether there is a match or not. dictionary Equality / Inclusion means that eNMS will check the results against a dictionary specified by the user (via ``dictionary match`` property).
       - ``Content Match`` expected response string to receive back (if any).
 Multi-line strings are supported.
 If no content_match is provided, the command will succeed if the connection was successfully made and command executed.